-The first time Karen S. Carter golfed, she was as prepared as she could hope to be with all the necessary equipment stuffed in a purple golf bag and the clothes to match.
-She carried it and her characteristic optimism out to the golf course with the rest of her.
+The first time Karen S. Carter played golf, she was as prepared as she could ever hope to be with all the necessary equipment stuffed in a purple golf bag and the clothes to match.
+She carried it and her characteristic optimism out to the golf course.
 It was a business event, her playing partners composed of a combination of her colleagues and clients, out on the Medinah golf course in Illinois, which has been the setting of several PGA championships over the years and serves as a doozy of a first course for a beginner golfer like Karen.

 Still, she was unphased until it was her turn to swing.
 When she first stood on the tee box and looked out over the fairway, the flag was nowhere to be seen.
 Intimidation started to set in, her playing partners watching, waiting, for her to take her shot.
 But she could not make a move.